I'm 61 and need $50,000 for home repairs. Should I borrow, given today's rates, or take a withdrawal from my $950,000 401(k)?

 Profit and prosper with the best of expert advice - straight to your e-mail.

 A home equity line of credit (HELOC) is a common source of funding that many homeowners rely on for large home repairs.
 However, the average U.S. HELOC interest rate remains high, at 7.82% as of November 5, according to Bankrate.
-A newer loan option is a home-equity-backed card, which may offer a slightly lower interest rate than a HELOC for borrowers with excellent credit, but still upwards of 6%.
+A newer loan option is a home-equity-backed card, which might offer a slightly lower interest rate than a HELOC for borrowers with excellent credit, but still upwards of 6%.

 It could be a good time to capitalize on 401(k) gains